tuongtranngoc/tuongtranngoc.github.io/_posts/2026-02-07-Claude-Code-In-Action.md

 3. Show you exactly what it intends to do
 4. Wait for your approval before proceeding

-**Thinking mode**

-Claude offers different levels of reasoning through "thinking" modes.
+**Thinking mode**: Claude offers different levels of reasoning through "thinking" modes.
 These allow Claude to spend more time reasoning about complex problems before providing solutions.

 The available thinking modes include: